IIIF/cookbook-recipes/recipe/0013-placeholderCanvas/index.md

 ## Restrictions

-Each instance of `placeholderCanvas` may only contain one Canvas, and as such may specifically not contain an additional `placeholderCanvas` or an `accopanyingCanvas`.
+Each instance of `placeholderCanvas` may only contain one Canvas, and as such may specifically not contain an additional `placeholderCanvas` or an `accompanyingCanvas`.

 ## Example